zgilkerson/azure-pipelines-agent/docs/design/yaml-trigger-cache.md

 A further optimization can be made to minimize the amount of data that needs to be retrieved, when calls to the source provider are required.
-This approach would involve caching the GitHub tree objects, and is discussed further in the appendix.
+This approach would involve caching the GitHub tree objects, and caching the triggers by their blob ID.
+This approach is discussed further in the appendix.

 ## Strategy details